int-e/haskell-src-exts-simple/COMPATIBILITY.md

 ## ghc versions

-* haskell-src-exts-simple requires ghc-7.10 or later, because it relies on bidirectional pattern synonyms
+* haskell-src-exts-simple requires ghc-7.10 or later, because it relies on explicitly bidirectional pattern synonyms for literals